Rajpratik71/zfs_wiki/OpenZFS-exceptions.md

 OpenZFS issue id | status/ZFS commit | comment
 ---|---|---
-9284|!       |Needs evaluation, similar to the existing mechanism on Linux.
-9235|!       |Port after OpenZFS 9075
+9284|!       |Needs evaluation, similar to the existing mechanism on Linux 9237|-       |Introduced by 8567 which was never applied to Linux 9235|!       |Port after OpenZFS 9075
-9194|-       |Not applicable the '-o ashift=value' option is provided on Linux' 9191|!       |Depends on OpenZFS 9075
+9194|-       |Not applicable the '-o ashift=value' option is provided on Linux 9191|!       |Depends on OpenZFS 9075
 9190|!       |Port with OpenZFS 9075
 9189|!       |Depends on OpenZFS 8961